Our Training Program

 Developed by the Natural Capital Project with support from Duke University and Gordon and Betty Moore Foundation, our Marine Planning Short Course introduces learners to marine planning, and in particular, integrating natural capital and ecosystem services into marine planning.

 *Questions or comments about our online training courses can be posted in the relevant sections of our Online Forums.

 We offer a number of courses in locations throughout the world each year.
 See below for upcoming learning opportunities open to the public.

-The 2017 Natural Capital Symposium will include several workshops on the Natural Capital Approach, Scenarios, and our primary software tool, InVEST.
-Read more about the 2017 Approaches & Applications Track here.
+The 2018 Natural Capital Symposium will include several workshops on the Natural Capital Approach, Scenarios, and our primary software tool, InVEST.
+Read more about the 2018 Natural Capital Symposium here.